TeraScale (microarchitecture)

-TeraScale 1 (VLIW)
+TeraScale 1 (VLIW5)

-At SIGGRAPH 08 in December 2008 AMD employee Mike Houston described some of the TeraScale microarchitecture.
+At SIGGRAPH 08 in December 2008, AMD employee Mike Houston described some of the TeraScale microarchitecture.

 At FOSDEM09 Matthias Hopf from AMDs technology partner SUSE Linux presented a slide regarding the programming of open-source driver for the R600.

 Unified shaders

 Previous GPU architectures implemented fixed-pipelines, i.e. there were distinct shader processors for each type of shader.
 TeraScale leverages many flexible shader processors which can be scheduled to process a variety of shader types, thereby significantly increasing GPU throughput (dependent on application instruction mix as noted below).
 The R600 core processes vertex, geometry, and pixel shaders as outlined by the Direct3D 10.0 specification for Shader Model 4.0 in addition to full OpenGL 3.0 support.

 The new unified shader functionality is based upon a very long instruction word (VLIW) architecture in which the core executes operations in parallel.

 A shader cluster is organized into 5 stream processing units.
 Each stream processing unit can retire a finished single precision floating point MAD (or ADD or MUL) instruction per clock, dot product (DP, and special cased by combining ALUs), and integer ADD.
 The 5th unit is more complex and can additionally handle special transcendental functions such as sine and cosine.
 Each shader cluster can execute 6 instructions per clock cycle (peak), consisting of 5 shading instructions plus 1 branch.

 Notably, the VLIW architecture brings with it some classic challenges inherent to VLIW designs, namely that of maintaining optimal instruction flow.
 Additionally, the chip cannot co-issue instructions when one is dependent on the results of the other.
 Performance of the GPU is highly dependent on the mixture of instructions being used by the application and how well the real-time compiler in the driver can organize said instructions.

-R600 core includes 64 shader clusters, while RV610 and RV630 cores have 8 and 24 shader clusters respectively.
+An R600 core includes 64 shader clusters, while RV610 and RV630 cores have 8 and 24 shader clusters respectively.